yangr0/CRYPTZ-old/README.md

 [GNU General Pubic License](https://www.gnu.org/licenses/gpl-3.0.en.html)

 ### Author's Note

--If you have any questions or problems, please contacts the authors
+Once You Encrypted Your Text There's no way back decrypting it Using Another Tools Or Decryption Sites.

--Once You Encrypted Your Text There's no way back decrypting it Using Another Tools Or Decryption Sites.
+Make sure To Save Your License Key In Safe Place Otherwise You Cannot Ecrypt Or Decrypt Anything.

--Make sure To Save Your License Key In Safe Place Otherwise You Cannot Ecrypt Or Decrypt Anything.
+Have Fun With Our Tool :)

--Have Fun With Our Tool :)
+If you have any questions or problems, please contacts the authors.